The smile of a future recognition comes to his face.

 feels the fetid, overused air around it.

-Rising, he opens the shutters, takes in the beauty
+Rising, he opens the shutters, takes in the loveliness

 As he opens it, currents pull at him—one backwards,